NREL/dao-tk/web/README.md

 2. Add a reverse-proxy, in this case Nginx.
 This functions to forward requests from port 80 to port 8000 but more importantly serves the static files.
 For Windows:
   1. Download the latest mainline version of Nginx: http://nginx.org/en/docs/windows.html
   2. Extract and place files in C:\Program Files\nginx-X.X.X\
-  3. Configure nginx by replacing \conf\nginx.conf with the preconfigured file in this repo.
+  3. Configure nginx by replacing \conf\nginx.conf with the preconfigured file in this repo, but in the file replace any user-specific file paths with your own (e.g., "C:/Users/mboyd/...")
   4. Anytime this config file is edited, restart Nginx, which can be done using the included restart_nginx.bat batch file.
 3. Start the Nginx reverse proxy by running nginx.exe or the included batch file
 4. Start the Waitress webserver using a dedicated  prompt (e.g., Anaconda Prompt for the same reason)